-Answer: Players of League Age 13 and 14 that are in either 7th or 8th grade will be eligible to tryout and can be selected for a middle school team.
-Players of League Age 12 or below, or those players in 6th grade, will not be eligible to participate in the Middle School Program.
+Answer: Players of League Age 13 -15 that are in 6th - 8th grade will be eligible to tryout and can be selected for a middle school team.
+Players of League Age 12 or below, will not be eligible to participate in the Middle School Program.

 Question: Which local little leagues are participating in the Middle School Program?

 Answer: Assuming there is sufficient participation, each DLL team will play a schedule consisting of teams representing middle schools located within the boundaries of Central Loudoun Little League (CLLL), Loudoun South Little League (LSLL), and Lower Loudoun Little League (LLLL).

 Question: What about players that reside within the DLL boundaries, but who currently attend Stone Hill or Belmont Ridge?

 Answer: It was agreed between the participating leagues that if a school is listed within the boundaries of a particular league, then a player would register with that respective league for the middle school program, so that they could play for the middle school that they attend.
 For example, players that attend Stone Hill would register with LSLL, and players that attend Belmont Ridge would register with CLLL.

 Question: What will the roster size for each team be?

 Answer: Each team is expected to carry a roster of 12 – 14 players.

 Question: What are the time commitments for the Middle School Program?